Super Vust theorem and Schur-Sergeev duality for principal finite $W$-superalgebras: Introduction

 \end{theorem}

 The complete proof of the above theorem will be left till \S\ref{2.5}.

 Now we turn to the finite $W$-superalgebras.
-Thanks to \cite{BBG}, $W_\chi$ for a principal nilpotent $e\in\ggg_\bz$ can be describe precisely, which is a subalgebra of $U(\ppp)$, isomorphic to $U(\hhh)$ as algebras via Miura transform (see Remark \ref{W realization}(3)).
-Under the filtration arising from the grading on $U(\ppp)$ as an enveloping algebra, $W_\chi$ is a filtered subalgebra of $U(\ppp)$, whose the gradation is isomorphic to $U(\ggg_e)$.
+Thanks to \cite{BBG}, $W_\chi$ for a principal nilpotent $e\in\ggg_\bz$ can be described precisely as a subalgebra of $U(\ppp)$, and $W_\chi$ can also be considered as a subalgebra of $U(\hhh)$ via Miura transform (see Remark \ref{W realization}(3)).
+Under the filtration arising from the grading on $U(\ppp)$ as an enveloping algebra, $W_\chi$ is a filtered subalgebra of $U(\ppp)$, whose gradation is isomorphic to $U(\ggg_e)$.